SanCasia/sancasia_zero-core/README.md

 ### Part 3: Scenes and the Game
 That's nice and all but what about scene changes?

-For scene changes we recommend to utilise the game object.
-It implements and hides the necessary logic and offers an interface for most of the things you will need to do including the handling of systems and entities.
+For changing the scene it is recommended to utilize the game object.
+It implements and hides the necessary logic and offers an interface for most of the things you will need to do, including the handling of systems and entities.
 ``` typescript
 public static main()
 {